William McKinley Coller

 Registration Date: June 5, 1917

 Ethel Miller and William Coller were married on July 19, 1917.
-There initial residence was with Ethel's parents at 1422 Richfield Road (now Davison Road).
-William was working at the Buick plant in Flint and selling insurance.
-1917 plat map shows William also owned 40 acres adjoining his father's land.
-Just north of the original 40 acres were an additional 40 acres owned by Jesse Coller.
+A 1917 plat map shows William owned 40 acres adjoining his father's land.
+Just north of the William's original 40 acres were an additional 40 acres owned by Jesse Coller.
 On November 8, 1918 William took out a mortgage to buy Jesse's property giving him a total of 80 acres.
 The mortgage amount was $3836.77 paid by Commercial State Bank.
-Eldon was born September 19, 1919.
+Eldon was born September 19, 1919 on this farm (original 40 acres) and this is where they lived in the 1920 census.
 The 1920 census shows William, Ethel and Eldon living on their farm.
-The farm could not support them and Ethel ended up living in Flint while William spent much of his time in Snover where the farm was located.
+The farm was not doing well so William, Ethel and Eldon moved in with her parents at 1422 Richfield Road (now Davison Road).
+William was working at the Buick plant in Flint and selling insurance.
+In 1927 they were living at 214 W. Dartmouth Street in Flint and William was selling insurance.

 Karen Coller Curell remembers Bill as being tall and slender and working in the insurance business.
 He was probably born in the woodshed behind the farmhouse of his parent's Sanilac County farm.